uswds/uswds-for-designers/README.md

 This repository hosts editable, open source [United States Web Design System](https://designsystem.digital.gov/) design files for government designers or anyone wishing to make use of the USWDS components or visual styles.

-With the release of USWDS 2.0, we've made some major changes to the way our assets are structured. **For now, these assets are only available as Sketch files for the Macintosh and as an Adobe XD file for other platforms** These files have been tested with Sketch 53-58 and Adobe XD 22.7.12.3.
+With the release of USWDS 2.0, we've made some major changes to the way our assets are structured. **For now, these assets are only available as Sketch files for the Macintosh and as an Adobe XD file for other platforms** These files have been tested with Sketch 53-64 and Adobe XD 22.7.12.3.

-:rocket: We encourage your input.
+We encourage your input.
 Please leave any feedback as issues in this repo.

+## :tulip: April 2020: New Sketch files

+In April 2020, we reased a new version of the USWDS Sketch files, along with USWDS 2.7.0.
+This new package makes a number of improvements:

+- Uses only a single library file: `uswds`
+- Adds all themeable token and component symbols to a simplified `uswds-project` file
+- Improves organization and navigation of USWDS components
+- Provides a starting point for more flexible and customizable components using `master` component building blocks

+**Note: This new version of the Sketch assets for designers replaces the older version and the two versions are not easily interoperable.
+You may find some quirks when trying to use the new libraries on existing USWDS projects.**

 ## Included design files

-### NEW: Adobe XD Components
+### Adobe XD Components

 - Components and theme colors in Adobe XD format (`adobe-xd/uswds-components`).
-- System color swatches coming soon

 ### Sketch Libraries

-- USWDS block: a layout and design helper tool synchronized to USWDS tokens
+The `sketch/librarires/uswds` library includes the following:

 - USWDS system colors
-- USWDS default theme colors
-- Customizable project theme colors
 - USWDS system typescale in Public Sans
+- USWDS avatars
+- USWDS block
-- USWDS handoff symbols (Beta)
+- USWDS icons
+- Helper elements like device frames
-- USWDS Avatars (Beta)
+- USWDS logos

+**Note: We have not yet implemented handoff symbols in the new Sketch files.**

 ### Sketch project file

-This package includes `sketch/project-files/project-uswds-sketch`: a stickersheet and project file synchronized to USWDS tokens.
+This package includes `sketch/project-files/uswds-project`: a project file synchronized to USWDS tokens.
+This project file includes the following customizable elements:

-### Demo files
-The files in `sketch/demo-files` are connected to examples, demos, and other tutorials.
+- USWDS theme colors as symbols and layer styles
+- USWDS components as symbols
+- USWDS layout grid artboards

 ### Fonts

 - Font Awesome
 - Merriweather
 - Public Sans